tangclaire95/tangclaire95.github.io/content/event/example/index.md

 **As a Teaching Assistant:**
 University of Delaware (Department of Linguistics and Cognitive Science)

 LING101: Introduction to Linguistics (Fall 2020, Fall 2022)

 LING202: Science of Language (Spring 2023)

 CGSC170: Introduction to Cognitive Science (Spring 2021)

-LING353: Introduction to Speech and Hearing Science (Fall 2021, Spring 2022, Fall 2023) LING444: First Language Development (Spring 2024)
+LING353: Introduction to Speech and Hearing Science (Fall 2021, Spring 2022, Fall 2023)

+LING444: First Language Development (Spring 2024)

-**University of Delaware (Department of Psychology and Brain Sciences)**
+University of Delaware (Department of Psychology and Brain Sciences)

 PSYC344: Psychology of Language (Fall 2024)

-**University of Pennsylvania (Graduate School of Education)** Beginner (A1–A2), Program of Practical English for Daily Living (PEDAL) (Spring 2019)
+University of Pennsylvania (Graduate School of Education)

+Beginner (A1–A2), Program of Practical English for Daily Living (PEDAL) (Spring 2019)

 **As a Primary Instructor**

 Philadelphia Senior Center

 ESL Classes (Fall 2019, Spring 2020)

 **As a Guest Lecturer**

 University of Delaware (Department of Linguistics and Cognitive Science)

-CGSC697: Experimental Linguistics (Fall 2024).
+CGSC697: Experimental Linguistics (Fall 2024)

 Graduate seminar, instructor: Rebecca Tollan